johnbrc/MPD-Distribution/README.md

 ## Downloads ##

-If you have downloaded this folder and its files, the following information may be helpful.
+If you have downloaded this folder and its files, there is further information about what is included in *Files.md*

-### Folders ###